Irish mob: Oklahoma City

-An Irish prison gang established itself as an alternative to the Aryan Brotherhood.
+The Irish Mob established itself in the 1990s as an alternative to the Aryan Brotherhood for prisoners who were not white supremacist.
 The gang expanded from dealing drugs in prison to drug trafficking in Oklahoma, Kansas, and California.
 In 2015 they were involved in a deadly prison riot where four people died including two members of the Irish Mob, all charges were dismissed against everyone involved.
 In 2018 3 members of the Irish Mob would be arrested for intimidation witnesses in the deadly gang shootout between Aryan Brotherhood members and Irish Mob members near a motel in Oklahoma.
-In 2022 the FBI would claim to have effectively dismantled the Oklahoma Irish Mob after a five year long investigation that resulted in 125 arrests.
+In 2022 the FBI would claim to have effectively dismantled the Oklahoma Irish Mob's distribution system after a five year long investigation that resulted in 125 arrests.
 One of those arrested was David Postelle, brother of then recently executed inmate Gilbert Postelle.
 Both brothers where arrested and imprisoned for a quadruple murder they committed in 2005.
+In 2024, four Irish mob members were charged with maiming victims with machetes and hatchets in order to gain initiation.

+Nebraska

+Johnny Dolph led the Irish mob in Nebraska where they ran a forgery operation.
+He was sentenced in 2023 for a number of charges including putting a hit out on an alleged informant.

 Rock Island

 John Patrick Looney controlled gambling, prostitution, illegal liquor, extortion, and protection rackets in Rock Island.
 He studied law and was admitted to the Illinois Bar in 1889.
 He was a member of the Democratic Party.
 He operated a newspaper, which was used to blackmail opponents.
 He controlled approximately 150 gambling dens.
 The Looney gang entered into a war with William Gabel's gang.
 During the war, William Gabel and John Patrick Looney's son, Connor Looney, were murdered.
 Looney was later charged and convicted of the murder of Willam Gabel.
 He was sentenced to 14 years in prison and served 8½ years.
 Looney died in 1942 at a tuberculosis sanitarium in El Paso, Texas.
 Looney served as the model for John Looney, a major character in Max Allan Collins' graphic novel Road to Perdition.
 The character was renamed John Rooney and portrayed by Paul Newman in Sam Mendes' 2002 film adaptation.